WCTS

 WCTS (1030 kHz, "The Bible Station") is a non-commercial AM radio station licensed to Maplewood, Minnesota, and serving the Twin Cities.
 It broadcasts a Christian talk and teaching radio format and is owned by the Central Baptist Theological Seminary of Minneapolis, hence the call letters.
 The radio studios and offices are in Plymouth.

 By day, WCTS transmits 50,000 watts, the maximum for AM stations.
 Because 1030 AM is a clear channel frequency reserved for WBZ in Boston, WCTS reduces power to 4,000 watts at night and uses a directional antenna at all times, with a five-tower array at night.
 The transmitter is on Woodbury Drive at Glacial Valley Road in Woodbury.
-Programming is also heard on 250 watt FM translator K250BY at 97.9 MHz in Plymouth.
+Programming is also heard on 250 watt FM translator K250BY at 97.9 MHz, broadcasting from atop the IDS Center in downtown Minneapolis.
+The signal is directional to the northwest and southeast, to protect other stations nearby or on the same frequency.

 History

 The history of WCTS (1030 AM) comprises two stations: one at 100.3FM and the other at the current 1030 AM.